 If you don’t want to go with the manual method, you can use a social media management tool like Sociality.io to create a Competitor Report for Facebook.

-There are 11 software companies that provide the Competitor analysis feature.
+There are quite a number of software companies that provide the Competitor analysis feature.
 You can compare pricing in the following folder by clicking on “Competitor analysis” in the left menu.
 It is a resource that compares 150+ social media management software pricing.
 Learn more here: https://socialmediatoolscomparison.com/

 Inside Facebook Competitors Report, you get different metrics that can help you better understand your competitor’s presence on Facebook and their results.
-No manual labour!
+No manual labor!

 The Report consists of three sections: fans, page posts, and engagement.